MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.HDInsight/Set-AzureRmHDInsightPersistedScriptAction.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmHDInsightPersistedScriptAction** cmdlet sets a previously executed script action to be a persisted script action.
+Sets a previously executed script action to be a persisted script action.
 The specified script action must have previously succeeded.
 The script action will run each time the Azure HDInsight cluster is scaled up.

 ## EXAMPLES

-### Example 1: Set a previously successful script action to be persisted, or run on cluster scale up
+### --------------------------  Example 1: Set a previously successful script action to be persisted, or run on cluster scale up.  --------------------------
+@{paragraph=PS C:\\\>}

 ```
-PS C:\>Set-AzureRmHDInsightPersistedScriptAction `
+PS C:\> Set-AzureRmHDInsightPersistedScriptAction `
             -ClusterName "your-hadoop-001" `
             -ScriptExecutionId "<id>"
 ```

-This command sets a previously successful script action to be a persisted script action.

 ## PARAMETERS